12 Anime By Studio Sunrise

 9. Mobile Suit Gundam 00

-“Mobile Suit Gundam 00” marks the 11th installment in the Gundam franchise, maintaining its signature focus on nations at war and their mechanized robot forces.
+“Mobile Suit Gundam 00” marks the 11th instalment in the Gundam franchise, maintaining its signature focus on nations at war and their mechanised robot forces.

-Set in the distant future, where Earth’s resources are depleted, the storyline revolves around humanity’s struggle for survival.
+Set in the distant future, when Earth’s resources are depleted, the story follows humanity’s struggle for survival.

 A secretive group called Celestial Being emerges as conflicts escalate between the world’s colonies over solar energy.
 Their mission is to restore peace by intervening in global conflicts.